23 01 2024

 Ed is developing a varied practice covering all aspects of environmental law.

-His recent instructions include advising an environmental campaigner and NGO on sewage matters, water quality and safety concerns in respect of English beaches; and advising in relation to the review of mineral permissions concerning former mineral working sites.
+Advising an environmental campaigner and NGO on sewage matters, water quality and safety concerns in respect of English beaches.

 Ed gained experience of environmental judicial review during pupillage, including: